linz/python-linz-adjustment/README.rst

 As an alternative to specifying the observation type the CSV file can contain columns named by the data type, for example ``ha_value,ha_error,sd_value,sd_error``.

-Any other fields in the CSV file are recorded as parameter attributes that can be passed through to the output file.

-Alternative column names and additional attribute values can be specified in the data_file command.
+Additional fields can be rehad from the data file can be read by adding attributes=fieldname1+fieldname2+... in the data_file command.
+Some adjustment options can use these attribute values (for example in the setup_heights plugin).
+They can also be output to the residuals CSV file, which may be useful for analysis of the adjustment results.